 Getting started with Invisalign is arguably much easier than getting started with most home aligners.

-You will need to schedule an appointment with a dentist to begin treatment.
+You will need to schedule an appointment with an Invisalign provider to begin treatment.
 However, unlike with home aligners, you won’t need to take any impressions or photos of your teeth yourself.
 Your dentist and their team of technicians will take your X-rays and dental scans in the office.
 These scans are more accurate than impressions taken at home — plus, many patients find them quicker and more comfortable.

-The wait time to get your treatment plan prepped and aligners shipped is about 2-4 weeks.
+The wait time to get your treatment plan prepped and aligners shipped is often around four weeks.

-It can take up to 6 weeks for home aligner companies to process your impressions, create a treatment plan, and send out your custom aligners.
-When it comes to waiting time for receiving your clear aligners, Invisalign has home aligners beat.
-With Invisalign, you’ll likely only wait a few weeks from your first appointment to start treatment.
+It can take up to eight weeks for some home aligner companies to process your impressions, create a treatment plan, and send out your custom aligners.
+Invisalign can be faster, as some providers say you’ll only wait a few weeks from your first appointment to start treatment.
 That’s pretty comparable to Invisalign’s in-office competition and Candid’s hybrid model.
 However, keep in mind that Invisalign aligners are shipped to your dentist, not your home, so you’ll need to go pick them up.